mlc-mlapis/docs/src/documentation/export-import/project-service-export-import.md

 `documentRoot`: string (optional)

-It's related only to the [PHP/Apache](/documentation/services/runtimes/php.html#setting-php-apache-document-root) service.
+This is related only to the [PHP/Apache](/documentation/services/runtimes/php.html#setting-php-apache-document-root) service.
 The value represents a folder name used as the root of the publicly accessible web server content, usually the location of your `index.php`.
 The document root is set to the `public` name when you create the service manually in the Zerops GUI. **When used with the import functionality, you have to enter a value.**

 #### nginxConfig

 `nginxConfig`: string (optional)

-It's related only to the [PHP/Nginx](/documentation/services/runtimes/php.html#default-nginx-config)) service.
+This is related only to the [PHP/Nginx](/documentation/services/runtimes/php.html#default-nginx-config)) service.
 The value represents the required content of the configuration `nginx.conf` file used by the Nginx server.
-The part of that configuration is also setting the value of a document root. **When used with the import functionality, you have to enter also the same or your customized config.**
+The part of that configuration is also setting the value of a document root. **When used with the import functionality, you also have to enter the same, or your customized config.**

 For example, this could be the exported value if a user would accept the default setting when creating the service in the Zerops GUI.